* Euro STOXX 600 falls 0.1 percent

 Those figures underscored questions over prospects for the Chinese economy, with investors across the world already on edge over growing signs of a two-speed global economy where a robust United States outpaces its peers.

-In early afternoon trading, the Euro STOXX 600 was down 0.2 percent.
-British shares were off 0.2 percent while the German and French markets were 0.1 and 0.3 percent down respectively.
+Just before noon the Euro STOXX 600 was down 0.1 percent.
+British shares were off 0.2 percent while the German and French markets were flat and 0.2 percent down respectively.

 Amid uncertainty on China's prospects, investors in Europe focused on data that could offer clues to the health of their own region's economy.